hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 ### 7. `transaction-producer`

-The `transaction-producer` module is the data feed the Monitor application is monitoring.
+The `transaction-producer` module is the data feed the Transaction Monitor application is monitoring.

+Transactions are generated at a default rate of 300 per second to the Kafka topic named "`kf_transactions`".

+You can generate millions of trades this way, depending what rate you set for generation, how long you leave the `transaction-producer` running for, and how much disk space Kafka has for retention.

+This is part of the purpose of this demonstration.
+Millions of transactions can be processed in seconds, depending on how many machines you have and how many CPUs each has.

+The exact nature of the transactions depends on the flavor of the build.

+Assuming the "_trade_" flavor, then stock market trades are generated.

 The companies being traded are real, the trades are not.

 What this module does is random select from 3000 companies listed on the New York Stock Exchange ( [NASDAQ](https://www.nasdaq.com/) ), and generate trades for these companies.
 The trades have random prices and random quantities.

-Tras are generated at a default rate of 300 per second to the Kafka topic named "`kf_transactions`".

-You can generated millions of trades this way, depending what rate you set for generation, how long you leave the `trade-producer` running for, and how much disk space Kafka has for retention.

-This is part of the purpose of this demonstration.
-Millions of trades can be processed in seconds, depending on how many machines you have and how many CPUs each has.

 Trades have a random [UUID](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/UUID.html) as their key on the Kafka topic.
 The main trade details are the value on the Kafka topic, structured as